 David Cole is the Honorable George J. Mitchell Professor in Law and Public Policy at the Georgetown University Law Center.
 His new book, Engines of Liberty: The Power of Citizen Activists to Make Constitutional Law, was published in April.
-Peter Salovey is the President and the Chris Argyris Professor of Psychology at Yale.
-(June 2016)
+(July 2016)

 In late April, Yale President Peter Salovey announced that the university would not change the name of Calhoun College, a residential college named after John C. Calhoun.
 Calhoun, a Yale graduate and a leading politician and political theorist of the nineteenth century, served as a member of the House of …